JJ/setup-gh-pages/README.md

 If your project includes other files, you'll have to adapt the hook script.

-I have tested it on Slate, Merlot, Time Machine, [Minimal](https://github.com/orderedlist/minimal), Leap Day, Modernist, Hack, Midnight, Architect and Tactile.
-It might not work for some GH templates, since everyone uses different elements to include the content.
+I have tested it on all templates as of December 2014.
+It might not work for some new, or custom, templates, since everyone uses different elements to include the content.
 If so, you'll have to go and edit `_layouts/index.html` and insert by hand `{{ "{{" }}content}}` where you want your content to go.
 But please leave an issue in this repo and I'll try to fix it, with a sample of the `index.html` that generated it.

 ## How does it work